yuchen-x/MacDeepMARL/README.md

 - `./scripts/ma_hddrqn.py` the main training loop for the decentralized learning method
 - `./scripts/ma_cen_ddrqn.py` the main training loop for the unconditional centralized learning method
 - `./scripts/ma_cen_condi_ddrqn.py`the main training loop for the conditional centralized learning method
+- `./src/rlmamr/` the source code for each corresponding methods

 ## Paper Citation
 If you used this code for your reasearch or found it helpful, please consider citing the following paper: